 The 30-year business plan shows that there are sufficient resources within the HRA to carry out the Council's investment plans as well as repay the debt over the plan period and still leave a healthy reserve balance at the end of the 30 years for further investment not yet identified.
 There are further expected investment needs that are to be fully developed in order to meet carbon targets and expected regulatory changes, and work on these continues.
 They are not fully reflected within the current plan, but they will be considered in future reviews.

-This report will be considered by the Joint Executive Advisory Board at its meeting on 24 January and comments and recommendations from that meeting will be reported in the Supplementary Information Sheet.
+This report has also been considered by the Joint Executive Advisory Board at its meeting on 24 January 2023.
+The Board's comments are set out in section 11 of this report.